paralink-network/ink-contracts/oracle_consumer/README.md

 ## (Trusted) Oracle Consumer
-This is a sample contract that makes requests to the (Trusted) Oracle and receives callbacks with the oracle job results.

-It can be used as a template for Trusted Oracle integration into your smart contract.
+This sample contract shows the minimal callback integration for TrustedOracle.

 ### Test
 ```